 Under the Income Sharing Amendments, how far do the charts go up for the net income?

-The charts go up to $360,000 of net income per year ($30,000 per month.).
-Once net income goes over this amount, make sure you consult with a lawyer.
-The court has discretion and the approach varies from case to case.
+The charts go up to $300,000 of net income per year ($25,000 per month.).
+Once net income goes over this amount, consult with a lawyer.
+The court has discretion.
+The approach in these cases varies.

 In addition to child support, can the child support payor be required to pay other expenses of the children?